MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-hci-evaluation-guide-1.md

 > [!NOTE]
 > The free trial subscription provides $200 for your usage, however, the largest individual VM you can create is capped at 4 vCPUs, which is not enough to run this sandbox environment.
 Once you have signed up for the free trial, you can [upgrade this to a pay as you go subscription](/azure/cost-management-billing/manage/upgrade-azure-subscription) and this will allow you to keep your remaining credit ($200 to start with) for the full 30 days from when you signed up.
 You will also be able to deploy VMs with greater than 4 vCPUs.

-You can also use this same Azure subscription to integrate with Azure Arc, once the deployment is completed.
+You can also use this same Azure subscription to integrate with Azure Arc after the deployment is complete.

 ## Azure Virtual Machine size considerations

 Before you deploy the VM in Azure, it's important to choose a size that's appropriate for your needs for this evaluation, along with a preferred region.
-It's highly recommended to choose a VM size that has at least 64 GB memory.
+You should choose a VM size that has at least 64 GB memory.
 This deployment, by default, recommends using a Standard_E16s_v4, which is a memory-optimized VM size, with 16 vCPUs, 128 GB memory, and no temporary SSD storage.
-The OS drive will be the default 127 GB in size and the Azure Virtual Machine deployment will add an additional 8 data disks (32 GB each by default), so you'll have around 256 GB to deploy AKS on Azure Stack HCI.
+The OS drive is the default 127 GB in size, and the Azure Virtual Machine deployment adds eight data disks (32 GB each by default), so you have around 256 GB to deploy AKS on Azure Stack HCI.
 You can also make this larger after deployment.

 This is just one VM size that we recommend - you can adjust accordingly to suit your needs, even after deployment.
 Think about how large an AKS on Azure Stack HCI infrastructure you'd like to deploy inside this Azure Virtual Machine, and select an Azure Virtual Machine size from there.
 Some potential examples would be: